expressjs/body-parser/README.md

 The middlewares provided by this module create errors depending on the error condition during parsing.
 The errors will typically have a `status` property that contains the suggested HTTP response code.
+If parsing throws then `req.body` is added as property in the `error` object passed to `next`.

 The following are the common errors emitted, though any error can come through for various reasons.